scritchley/soundtree/README.md

 soundtree
 =========

 A source control utility designed with music production in mind.
-Currently a work in progress
+Currently a work in progress.